Best Small Business Tax Software

 Take a DIY approach

 On the other hand, if you have some knowledge of bookkeeping and accounting principles, it’s possible to do your taxes on your own.
-Keep in mind that while going this route will save you money upfront, it will probably require a big investment of time and energy.
+Keep in mind that while this route will save you money up front, it will probably require a big investment of time and energy.
 There’s also some risk involved, as you could face fines or penalties if you make a mistake on your return.

-How we chose the best small business tax software
+Our methodology: How we chose the best small business tax software

 • Affordable cost: We prioritized providers that were lower in cost compared to the competition.

-• Robust features: We chose providers that offered a wide range of available features, even if some of those features come at an added cost.
+• Robust features: We chose providers that offered a wide range of features, even if some of those features come at an added cost.

 • Convenient customer service: We considered the providers’ available customer service options and prioritized those that offered a wider variety.